wbcmedia/wbcmedia.github.io/2026/draft.md

 **_Lord Naff_** : No you haven't.
 You've never once even visited me.

-**_Gideon_** : Well I'm here now, aren't I, ready to accept my inheritance
+**_Gideon_** : Well I'm here now, aren't I?
+Ready to accept my inheritance.

 **_Lord Naff_** : Inheritance!?!
 Inheritance!!!
 You've as much chance of inheriting Naff Hall as I have of beating Boris Becker at Pickleball

 - Candice enters

 **_Candice_** : Gideon, how long are you gonna be babe?
 I hate it here, it's damp and it smells...
-You promised to take me shopping.
-Is he giving you the money?
+And it's SPOOKY.
+You promised to take me shopping. (whispers) Is he giving you the money?

 - Gideon drops the candlestick he's nicked
 - Candice spots it and bends over to pick it up giving Lord Naff an eyeful of her behind